Updated: May 10, 2020

 You’ll want all of your corals to thrive, from top to bottom.

-With freshwater aquariums, the gallon count of a tank can be a relatively effective benchmark for the depth of an aquarium.
+With freshwater aquariums, the gallon capacity of a tank can be a relatively effective benchmark for the depth of an aquarium.

-In that part of the hobby, people mostly use standard sized aquariums.
+In that part of the hobby, the most used tanks have standard aquarium dimensions.
 For example, in 99% of the cases, a 55-gallon tank would mean an aquarium depth of 21 inches (53.3 cm).

 However, in the saltwater part of the hobby, most tanks have an unconventional form and their dimensions and depth can greatly vary.

-Before deciding on how many Kelvins your new saltwater LEDs should employ you first need to understand what Kelvins really are.
+Before deciding on how many Kelvins the LED lights for your new saltwater tank should employ, you first need to understand what Kelvins really are.

 In reef keeping communities, it is often said that your lighting should be at least 7000 K where some say that it should go up as 10 000 or even 12 000 K.